wizzomafizzo/mrext/docs/launchsync.md

 match = Cool Game
 ```

 A single game entry can have multiple `match` fields.
-When searching for a game, Launch Sync will try each query top to bottom in sequence until a match is found.
+When searching for a game, LaunchSync will try each query top to bottom in sequence until a match is found.
 This is useful if you have a very specific file in mind, but are ok with a fallback option.

 If a game is not found, a placeholder shortcut is created in the menu.
 It won't work but it will let the user know it's missing.